OHIF/Viewers/platform/docs/docs/platform/services/ui/customization-service.md

   customizationService: {
     cornerstoneOverlayTopRight: {
       id: 'cornerstoneOverlayTopRight',
-      customizationType: 'ohif.cornerstoneOverlay',
       items: [
         {
           id: 'PatientNameOverlay',
-          // Note the overlayItem as a parent type - this provides the
-          // rendering functionality to read the attribute and use the label.
+          // Note below that here we are using the customization prototype of
+          // `ohif.overlayItem` which was registered to the customization module in
+          // `ohif/extension-default` extension.
           customizationType: 'ohif.overlayItem',
+          // the following props are passed to the `ohif.overlayItem` prototype
+          // which is used to render the overlay item based on the label, color,
+          // conditions, etc.
           attribute: 'PatientName',
           label: 'PN:',
           title: 'Patient Name',